Caitlin Jennings, President

-Caitlin Jennings serves as the Choral Director at Noe Middle School in the Jefferson County Public Schools.
+Caitlin Jennings serves as the Choral Director at Breckenridge County Middle School.
 She earned her Bachelor’s and Master’s degrees in Music Education from Miami University and Morehead State University, respectively.
 She has completed all levels of Kodály training and is a National Board Certified Teacher in Vocal Music.
 She was recently named an Excellence in Classroom and Educational Leadership (ExCEL) award winner.
 Mrs. Jennings is an active member of ACDA, NAfME, and OAKE and their state affiliates.
-Caitlin resides in Louisville with her husband Phillip and their son Harrison.

 Laura Howard, Secretary

 Laura Howard is the vocal instructor at the School for Creative and Performing Arts at Lafayette High School in Lexington, KY.
 She is responsible for coaching 40-50 individual voice majors, conducting two women’s choirs, teaching junior level music theory and intro to piano keyboarding.
 Laura received her BME (02) and MM (05) from Morehead State University and earned National Board Certification (NBCT) in secondary vocal music in 2011.
 She has completed all three levels of Kodály training.
 She also completed additional studies at the Kodály Institute in Kecskemet, Hungary in 2011.
 Laura holds active memberships in NAfME, ACDA, OAKE and NEA.
 Laura, her husband, Jeremy and their son, Michael Rhys, reside in Lexington.